 Evaluations will determine if the student has met the minimum requirements for SAP.
 The frequency of evaluations ensures that students have ample opportunity to meet both the attendance and academic progress requirements of at least one evaluation by midpoint in the course.
 Evaluations are conducted at the conclusion of each evaluation period.
 Each period is based on actual hours completed for both on-campus and hybrid program at the benchmarks indicated below for an academic year 900 hours in length:

-Cosmetology & Barber (1,000 hours)
+Cosmetology (1,500 hours on Sched.
+1)

-- 450 hours (daytime 13 weeks/morn, aft, eve 26 weeks) - 900 hours (daytime 13 weeks/morn, aft, eve 26 weeks)
+- 450 hours (26 weeks)

+- 900 hours (52 weeks)

+- 1200 hours (69 weeks)